ceosd23/TodoList/README.md

  * For Creating Editing Todo each Request must have the bearer Token.
  * After Certain Time A new Token is sent on expiration of Current Token.
  ![ScreenShot](https://github.com/ceosd23/TodoList/blob/master/ScreenShot1.png)

+ ## STARTING THE APPLICATION
+ Using IntelliJ application can be run directly using SpringApplication Configuration and the endPoints get hosted in `localhost:8080` Adding to it Swagger-UI endpoint `localhost:8080/swagger-ui.html/` it is helpful for listing all the endpoint with complete defination of the input and output required by the endPoints.

 ## Open Endpoints